ahlisbon/CJKmaterialProcessing/README.md

 - Identify the URL your institution uses to access FirstSearch.
 Whatever link you are using to open FirstSearch, copy that link and paste it here.

 ## -- ✅ Use Check Mode
-Before pasting data to your spreadhseet, a window will appear for you to review the bibliographic data.
+Before pasting data to your spreadsheet, a window will appear for you to review the bibliographic data.

 ## -- 👨‍🏫 Tutorial Mode
 Tutorial mode pops up windows to tell you what to do next and what hotkeys to push in order to start the process.